 We all want our homes to be inviting to not only those who live there, but to our visitors.
 The first whiff we get when we open the door can make or break a person’s first impression, so keeping on top of your home’s memory-inducing smell is important if you want your friends and family to come back!
 If your home smells, don’t fret.
 Here are some tips on getting that first sniff up to snuff.

 Remove the Culprit

 There are several actions you can take to make your house smell great.
 The first step is to remove any obvious items that might be causing the smell.
 Remove rotting fruit, garbage, and old food that may be sitting around.
 Clean up any pet accidents by using cleaning products that are formulated to remove smells and stains from floors and carpets.
 Once any obvious causes of foul odors are gone, proceed with these methods to give your home the aromatic boost it needs.

 - Stovetop simmer.
 Whenever you cook something on the stove or in the oven, it fills up your home with the smell of homemade food or freshly baked cookies.
 By putting a pot on the stove, adding herbs, and bringing it to a boil, you will be creating a delicious aroma.
 Try adding these ingredients to your pot:

 - Apple Slices

 - Use candles.
-Lighting a candle in your home can release a lovely scent to the surrounding areas while also creating a relaxing and comforting atmosphere for both you and any guests who may visit.
+Lighting a candle in your home can release a lovely scent to the surrounding areas while also creating a relaxing and comforting atmosphere.

 - Get a few essential oils.
 Concentrated oils are very potent.
 Whether you’re using an oil diffuser or using oils from your cleaning arsenal, the aromas can create a wonderful environment in your home.
 Try putting essential oils in a diffuser, or check out a product like Cold Pressed Orange Oil to clean your floors, windows, countertops, and bathrooms.